 The Math Behind Paying Off Student Loans

 In the lower tax brackets, student loan interest is tax deductible.
-The deduction is phased out at an adjusted gross income of $65,000 to $80,000 for individuals (double that if married, filing jointly), an income most physicians will exceed.
+The deduction is phased out at an adjusted gross income of $70,000 to $85,000 for individuals in 2019 (double that if married, filing jointly), an income most physicians will exceed.

 Just like the tax filer who takes the standard deduction pays full fare for mortgage interest, those of us with strong salaries pay every penny of our student loan interest without a tax benefit.

-If your loans are at 6.8%, you should first consider a loan forgiveness plan or refinance your loans.
-Otherwise, at that rate, you would need returns exceeding 6.8% to break even on carrying those.
+If your loans are at 6.8% and you are not pursuing a loan forgiveness plan like PSLF, you should consider refinancing your loans.
+Otherwise, at that high interest rate, you would need returns exceeding 6.8% to break even on carrying those.

 The Plan to Be Debt Free

 Every goal needs a good plan, and mine evolved as our situation changed.
-We actually moved a couple times and bought a couple more homes.
-It’s a long story and I covered at least some of it here.
+We actually moved a couple of times and bought a couple more homes.
+It’s a long story.

 Eventually, though, we realized we were holding on to the past which was making life in the present more difficult and potentially jeopardizing our future as we were basically hemorrhaging money.
 I had been funneling all my locums earnings towards the mortgage, but the balance was around a quarter million, and wasn’t going to disappear soon.